-The Youth Coding League is an after-school program for middle school students, supported by the Marquette Technology Institute, using Google’s CS First curriculum and the Scratch programming language.
+The Youth Coding League is an after-school program for middle school students (5th and 6th grades) and junior high school students (7th and 8th grades), supported by the Marquette Technology Institute, using Google's CS First curriculum and the Scratch programming language.

 The Marquette Technology Institute provides support to schools with stipends and training for teachers, an MTi facilitator, and an innovative, competitive element and dedicated website at YouthCodingLeague.com.

 The Youth Coding League enjoys a 50/50 female/male split in participants.
 Meanwhile, the software development industry average is 20/80 female/male.